-See, e.g., David A. Fischer, Insufficient Causes, 94 KY.
+&lt;sup>34 See e.g., David A. Fischer, Insufficient Causes, 94 KY.
 L.J.
-277, 295 (2005) (explaining that in cases involving multiple tortfeasors, where the action of neither is necessary nor sufficient to alone cause the harm, "[l]iability promotes deterrence by giving each tortfeasor an incentive to avoid making it a contribution to injury"); David M. Schultz, Market Share Liability in DES Cases: The Unwarranted Erosion of Causation in Fact, 40 DEPAUL L. REV. 771, 779 (1991) (noting the competing concerns of "compensating victims" and avoiding "excessive liability"); see also Smith v.
-Eli Lilly & Co., 560 N.E.2d 324, 329 (Ill.
-1990) (citing Fischer, supra note 10, at 1628-29) ("The identification element of causation in fact serves an important function in tort law.
-Besides assigning blame-worthiness to culpable parties, it also limits the scope of potential liability and thereby encourages useful activity that would otherwise be deterred if there were excessive exposure to liability."); Eberhard Feess & Ulrich Hege, Efficient Liability Rules for Multi-Party Accidents with Moral Hazard, 154 J. INSTITUTIONAL & THEORETICAL ECON.
-422, 425 (1998) (arguing that "if each injurer... pays only a fraction of the total harm, then care levels will be inefficiently low since each injurer will only take a part of the total harm into consideration").
+277, 295 (2005); David M. Schultz, Market Share Liability in DES Cases: The Unwarranted Erosion of Causation in Fact, 40 DEPAUL L. REV. 771, 779 (1991).
+See also Smith v.
+Eli Lilly & Co., 560 N.E.2d 324, 330 (1990) ("The identification element of causation in fact serves an important function in tort law.
+Besides assigning blame-worthiness to culpable parties, it also limits the scope of potential liability and thereby encourages useful activity that would otherwise be deterred if there were excessive exposure to liability.") (citing Fischer, supra note 9, at 1628-29); Eberhard Feess & Ulrich Hege, wrongfully toward the victim (but did not harm her) is necessary to increase deterrence.
+Consider, for example, Fischer's analysis of Tidal Oil Co. v.
+Pease-a concurrent causes situation similar to the two-fires hypo.
+In Tidal Oil the plaintiff's cattle died after drinking from two streams, each polluted by a different group of defendants.
+There was no evidence that any polluter alone could have caused the damage.
+Yet, the court held all defendants liable.
+It explained that where the defendants' independent acts combine to produce an indivisible harm, each is responsible for the entire result "even though the act of any one defendant might not have caused it."
+Fischer justifies the holding based on, among other things, economic theory: